hrbigelow/opcheck/README.md

 ### Meshgrid

 Einsum Tuple allows a straightforward expression of broadcasting behavior.
-Any Eintups which appear on the left hand side but not the right are automatically, broadcasted, in the same manner as Einstein Summation.
+Any Eintups which appear on the left hand side but not the right are automatically broadcasted, in the same manner as Einstein Summation.
 Using this notation, the last four lines of the Einsum Tuple program provide a concise description of meshgrid's coordinated broadcasting behavior.